The Agtech Hackathon

 Stage Four: Teams pitch their solution at Dragons Den with the winner taking away a cash prize to further develop their idea.

-For more information, contact The BCC.
+For more information, contact The Factory.